tanchunsiong/zoom-sdk-open-guide/README.md

-The open guide to Zoom Developer Products
+The open guide to Zoom SDK, API and Webhook
 =========================================

 This open guide is an unofficial guide to Zoom's Developer Product.
 The intention of this guide is to provide a code centric and use-case centric approach.
 This is by no means an exhausive guide, and updates to this guide is best effort.